Counterfactual Fairness through Transforming Data Orthogonal to Bias: Methodology

-It is noteworthy that when the correlation between the sensitive variable and the observed data is minimal, $\widetilde{\mathbf{A}}$ yields a reconstruction error similar to that of the standard Singular Value Decomposition (SVD).
-It is because the additional reconstruction error of $\widetilde{\mathbf{A}}$ relative to SVD with the same rank is proportional to the collinearity between the subspace spanned by $\mathbf{B}$ and the left singular vectors of the data $\mathbf{A}$ \cite{aliverti2021removing}.
-The exact expression for \texttt{OB}'s additional reconstruction error compared to SVD can be found in Appendix~\ref{Appendix:OG ALGORITHM DERIVATION}.
+We note that the reconstruction error of $\widetilde{\mathbf{A}}$ equals to that of the standard Singular Value Decomposition (SVD) of $A$ when the sensitive and non-sensitive variables are uncorrelated.
+More generally, the additional error introduced by \texttt{OB} is proportional to the degree of collinearity between the subspace spanned by $\mathbf{B}$ and the left singular vectors of $\mathbf{A}$, as formalized in the following lemma~\cite{aliverti2021removing}: \begin{lemma} Let $\widehat{\mathbf{A}} = V_kD_kU_k^\top$ denote the best rank-k approximation of the matrix $\mathbf{A}$ obtained from the truncated SVD of rank $k$.
+Let $[P]_{ii'} = 1/n + (b_i b_{i'}) / \sum_{i=1}^n b_i^2$.
+The additional reconstruction error of the \texttt{OB} algorithm compared to SVD is $\|kPV_kD_k\|_{\mathrm{F}}$. \end{lemma} Thus, if $\mathbf{B}$ has minimal correlation with the singular vectors of $\mathbf{A}$, the performance loss due to \texttt{OB} is small, making it a practical method for fair representation learning.

-\paragraph{Sparse Orthogonal to Bias (\texttt{SOB})} When the number of features $p$ exceeds the number of observations $n$, estimating a low-dimensional structure from high-dimensional data can become numerically unstable \cite{zou2006sparse}.
+\paragraph{Sparse orthogonal to bias (\texttt{SOB})} When the number of features $p$ exceeds the number of observations $n$, estimating a low-dimensional structure from high-dimensional data can become numerically unstable~\cite{zou2006sparse}.
 To address this challenge, we introduce a sparse variant of the $\texttt{OB}$ algorithm, referred to as $\texttt{SOB}$.
 The $\texttt{SOB}$ imposes an $\ell_1$-norm penalty for $\mathbf{U}$ to encourage sparsity and improve numerical stability, in addition to the orthogonality constraints in \eqref{eqn:OG}.
 We define $h$ as the $\ell_1$ constraint on $u$.
 Details of the formulation of $\texttt{SOB}$ can be found in Appendix~\ref{append:sob}.
-Following derivation by \cite{witten2009penalized,aliverti2021removing}, Algorithm~\ref{alg:og} illustrates the key steps to implement the $\texttt{SOB}$ algorithm, where $\eta$ represents the minimum change to terminate the iterative optimization process.
+Following derivation by~\cite{aliverti2021removing, witten2009penalized}, Algorithm~\ref{alg:og} illustrates the key steps to implement the $\texttt{SOB}$ algorithm, where $\eta$ represents the minimum change to terminate the iterative optimization process.

-Note that with the additional regularization constraints in this case, the solution favors sparsity while satisfying the orthogonal constraint.
-Therefore, \texttt{SOB} also achieves at counterfactual fairness under SCM framework with Theorem~\ref{thm_1}.
+Note that with the additional regularization constraints, the solution favors sparsity while satisfying the orthogonal constraint.
+Therefore, the \texttt{SOB} also achieves counterfactual fairness under SCM framework with Theorem~\ref{thm:elliptical}.